 So whatever your interest, there's bound to be something for you.

 Yendys (that's "Sydney" backwards) won the award at the 2016 Sydney Model Railway Exhibition for Best Australian Prototype Layout.
 Yendys is based on a generic suburban Sydney location with a highly sceniced double-track mainline, a suburban station, electric carriage sheds and various industrial yard tracks encouraging lots of shunting of goods wagons.

 Little Austria is an HOe-scale layout loosely based on the secondary railways of Austria, especially the narrow gauge lines of Styria.

 Little Woodland is a point-to-point British OO-scale layout with a single track line connecting a small terminal station with a remote fiddle yard.
 Operation is by DC control.

-So far we have travelled as far north as Taree, or as far west as Adelaide.
+So far we have taken our exhibition layouts as far north as Taree, as far south as Geelong and as far west as Adelaide.

-We also hold our own exhibition each year in association with the Malkara Special School.
+We also hold our own exhibition in Canberra each year in association with the Malkara Special School.

 The ACTMRS runs the annual Malkara Model Railway and Scale Model Exhibition on the first weekend in August each year in conjunction with, and as a major fundraiser for, the Malkara Specialist School in Hughes, a suburb of Canberra.
 The ACTMRS has been running this exhibition for more than 40 years and it has become a Canberra institution.
 In addition to exhibiting its own model railway layouts, the ACTMRS invites and coordinates a wide range of other participants.
 In addition to model railways, you will find model boats and submarines in the school's hydro pool, miniature live steam train rides, remote controlled miniature tanks running around and shops to buy models, food and drink.
 It's a great family day out!